jamesplease/react-state-context/README.md

 }
 ```

-If you are comfortable using arrow functions, you may prefer writing the above action in the following way:
+If you are comfortable using arrow functions, you may prefer to write the above action in the following way:

 ```js
 const createTodo = (setState, getState) => (newTodo) => {